kpulkit29/svelte-tree-viewer/README.md

 Easy and compact svelte component library to generate tree view.

-#Usage
+# Usage
-## creating a Tree structure that svelte-tree-viewer can interpret
+## Creating a Tree structure that svelte-tree-viewer can interpret

 ```
 type Node =  {